integrandio/lucidmq/README.md

 There are many benefits to this approach, including improved performance, reduced cost and complexity, and improved reliability.

+### Quickly Prototyping or Learning Event Streaming

+There are many benifits to using event streaming and aritechtures that use such paradigms.
+One issue that LucidMQ aims to solve vs other server-client solutions, is quick prototyping and creating environments to learn.
+Standing up Kafka and RabbitMQ for such small purposes can seem cumbersome and intimidating to some.
+With an embedded approach to the stream, one can quickly build out the POC or learn the fundamentals before porting the solition over to a distributed model when the time calls for it.

+---

 ## How to use

 There are 2 client libraries avaliable for LucidMQ.
 There is a native rust library and a python library.

+---

+## Repo Structure

+    ├── nolan            # The base library containing code for the commitlog ├── lucidmq          # CLI and rust library
+    ├── pylucidmq        # Python client Code

+---

+## What's Next?

+- Clean up error handling
+- Implement CLI
+- Implement javascript library
+- Implement C library
+- Update structure so that consumer offsets are saved
+- Implement use of the topics
+- Implement mutexs

+---

+## License

+Good license